mohanadismail/Othello-AI-Player/README.md

 3. Announcing the winner when no valid moves are left

 ## User Manual
-An exe of the game can be found [here]().
 The game is played using the mouse.
-Once you open the exe file, you will be presented with this screen:
+Once you open the game, you will be presented with this screen:
 ![Main Menu](OthelloAI/OthelloAI/Resources/mainmenu.png)
 You have 3 buttons at the top to choose the game mode.
 You can play against another human, against the AI, or make two AI players play against each other.